 One common problem for dogs is a lice infestation, generally known as canine pediculosis.
 It causes irritation to dogs as the lice bite and ingest blood.
 It could lead to itchiness and even anemia.
 There are dog shampoos that can treat lice infestations but you can actually make an effective shampoo yourself.

 You only need the following ingredients:

 - 1 cup of apple cider vinegar or white vinegar

 Mix all these ingredients and lather on your dog.
 Work the lather, especially on the tail, fur, groin, and shoulders.
 Wash your dog often so that it eliminates the lice.

 If you don’t have the time to make a homemade dog shampoo, there are dog shampoos that are readily available in stores.
 They come in different formulations that are safe for your dog’s sensitive skin.
 Following are the best commercial dog shampoos.

-Making homemade dog shampoo is cheap and easy.
-It is guaranteed safe from harmful chemicals too.
+Once you know how to make dog shampoo you see that it’s cheap and super easy!
+It’s guaranteed safe from harmful chemicals too.
 However, if you prefer to buy a commercial dog shampoo, read the labels carefully and make sure that the ingredients are all natural.

 If you make your own dog shampoo, let us know in the comments!